alexandrosfloros/Geometric-Shape-Analyzer/README.md

-# Overview

-This is an application used to identify a variety of geometric shapes with different properties, given a set of points on the plane.

 # Motivation

 This project was originally made with the intention of challenging myself by attempting to solve a problem that, while easy to understand by one's intuition, it would require a lot of thought and effort to interpret using a computer algorithm.
 I came up with the idea of analysing points to obtain geometric shapes as a result of my interest surrounding such problems as well as the mathematical theory behind them.
 The project started out as a script with very basic features but, after a few revisions, it was expanded to a user-friendly GUI application with multiple functionalities, accepting a variety of user inputs.